What is a Gap Year?

 Believe it or not, a gap year during college could look great on your resume.
-Whether it’s interning or working for a company in line with your future profession, or volunteering and learning valuable skills a future employer would be impressed by, using your gap year during college the right way can open up several doors not that’s not always possible when committing to four (or more) straight years of schooling.
+Gap years can be used for interning or working for a company in line with your future profession, or volunteering and learning valuable skills a future employer would be impressed by.
+Using your gap year during college the right way can open up a number of doors for yourself.
+In fact, it is not always possible to pursue these opportunities if you are committed to four (or more) straight years of schooling.

 Cons to Taking a Gap Year During College

-Studies show that in most cases, this is actually a MYTH!
-A successful gap year during college is one that returns you to school feeling renewed and motivated to finish what you started, even if it’s in a different area of study.
+Studies show that in most cases, this is actually a myth!
+Students who take a successful gap year during college often find that they return to school feeling renewed and motivated to finish what they started, even if it’s in a different area of study.
 Though, if you think taking a gap year during college will result in you losing your academic ambition, perhaps a college gap year isn’t for you.
-Best bet would be to talk to a gap year consultant like myself to discern if it is a good fit for you.
+Your best bet would be to talk to a gap year consultant like myself to discern if it is a good fit for you.

 How Morgan Guidance Can Help

 Taking a gap year during college gives a student time to be reenergized and come back ready to take on the responsibilities required of a successful college student.
 For students who struggle with organization, anxiety or depression, a gap year can include therapeutic support that targets areas of struggle so a student can return to academic studies refreshed and with new skills, prepared for success like never before.